 For most patients, the placement of dental implants involves two steps:

 - First, implants are placed within your jawbone.
 This procedure is performed with local anesthesia (numbing) for your comfort.
 Sedation options are also available.
 After the procedure, if discomfort is present it is generally mild and usually controlled with over the counter medication such as Advil or Tylenol.
 For the first three to six months following the surgery, dental implants are beneath the surface of the gums gradually bonding with the jawbone.
 Your family dentist or one of our doctors can provide you with a replacement tooth.

 - Second, the implants are uncovered after they have bonded to the jawbone.
 Drs.
-Meraw, Mentzel or Plonka will uncover the implants and attach a small healing collar.
+Meraw, Plonka or Lopez-Torres will uncover the implants and attach a small healing collar.
 After a few weeks, you will see your general dentist who will make your new teeth and connect them to the implants.
 The entire procedure usually takes from three to eight months.
 Most patients do not experience any disruption in their daily life.

 What Types of TEETH are Available?